Hugh D. McIntosh: Early life

-McIntosh was born on 10 September 1876 to Hugh Fraser McIntosh a Scottish-born policeman and his Irish-born wife Margaret Benson in Surry Hills.
+McIntosh was born on 10 September 1876 to Hugh Fraser McIntosh a Scottish-born policeman and his Irish-born wife Margaret Benson in Surry Hills, Sydney, Australia.
 At the time Surry Hills was a ramshackle suburb with a reputation for crime and vice among the largely Irish immigrant population.
 His father died when he was four.
-According to an obituary in The Argus in Melbourne he was educated by the Marist Brothers when they ran the boys school at St Mary's Cathedral in Sydney from 1883 until 1910.
+He was educated by the Marist Brothers when it ran the boys school at St Mary's Cathedral in Sydney from 1883 until 1910.
 In an interview for Triad (a show-business periodical) in 1925 he gave a more colourful account of his early life.
 He claimed to have run away to Adelaide as a silversmith's assistant at the age of seven, to have worked for BHP at Broken Hill at nine, then a variety of occupations culminating in working for a surgeon at twelve.
 Certainly by seventeen he was a chorus boy in a Maggie Moore pantomime Sinbad the Sailor in Melbourne.